Get E-Book

 JSON_VALUE={"debug":true}

-Your application owns coercion.
 Node does not infer booleans, numbers, arrays, or objects from env-file text.
+Your application owns that conversion.

 ^[a-zA-Z_]+[a-zA-Z0-9_]*$

 Names begin with a letter or underscore.
-After that, letters, digits, and underscores are documented.
-Uppercase with underscores remains the least surprising convention because shells, service managers, CI systems, and deployment tools all handle it cleanly.
+After that, the documented form allows letters, digits, and underscores.
+Uppercase with underscores is still the safest convention because shells, service managers, CI systems, and deployment tools all handle it cleanly.

 DATABASE_URL=postgres://localhost/app